ImranM847/highrise/README.md

 2. Disable optical stabilization (possibly not necessary) and shoot hand-held
 3. Take between 8 and 15 photos

-Keep in mind that Highrise works best with static subjects.
+Keep in mind that Highrise works best with photos of static subjects.

 ## Usage